gravlaks/NAVLab-TRI-drone-project/README.md

 ## Introduction

-The goal of this repository is to post process drone images/ web cam images in order to obtain relative distance measurements.
-Multiple approaches have been investigated, such as apriltag detection, feature detection and color segmentation.
+The software in this repository processes drone images/ web cam images in order to obtain relative distance measurements.
+Multiple approaches for detection have been investigated, such as apriltag detection, feature detection and color segmentation.

-## Tracking examples
+## Tracking videos

-The following plots are tracked using 1 apriltag detection and then SIFT detection:
+The following videos are tracked using 1 apriltag detection and then SIFT detection to generate the relative vector visualized below.

 *Flightroom tracking*